-From installing solar, increasing efficiency, changing lighting, and power factor correction, you can reduce your electricity consumption and enjoy the added benefits of monetary savings.
+From installing solar, classifying scope emissions, increasing efficiency, changing lighting, and power factor correction, you can reduce your electricity consumption and enjoy the added benefits of monetary savings.

 Leading Edge Energy can review your current contract to identify ways to reduce your energy spend, even while under the operative period of your current contract.